ftrias/jyserver/README.md

 print(v)
 ```

-Surprisinly, this will always return `10` no matter what `var1` is initially.
+This will always return `10` no matter what `var1` is initially.
+This is
-This is because the assignment `v = self.js.var1` returns a Javascript object
+because the assignment `v = self.js.var1` assigns a Javascript object and not
-and not the actual value.
-The object is sent to the browser to be evaluated only
+the actual value.
+The object is sent to the browser to be evaluated only when
-when it is used by an operation.
-Every time you use `v` in an operation, it will
+it is used by an operation.
+Every time you use `v` in an operation, it will be
-be sent to the browser for evaluation.
-Thus, it provides a live link to the
+sent to the browser for evaluation.
+In this way, it provides a live link to the
 data.

-This can be changed by calling `v = self.js.var1.eval()`, casting it or
+This behavior can be changed by calling `v = self.js.var1.eval()`, casting it
-performing some operation.
+such as `v = int(self.js.var)` or performing some operation such as adding as in
+`v = self.js.var + 10`.

 ## Installation